-Clubland uses safe recruitment to ensure that all people working with the children in our care are safe and qualified to do so. when recruiting paid satff or volunteers we will follow the procedure set out below.
+Clubland uses safe recruitment practices to ensure that all people working with the children in our care are safe and qualified to do so.
+When recruiting paid staff or volunteers we will follow the procedures set out below.

-We will advertise all vacancies, and any job advertisments will include a statement about our commitment to safeguarding children.
+We will advertise all vacancies, and any job advertisements will include a statement about our commitment to safeguarding children.

-Upon enquriing about a vacancy, we will redirect potential candidates to our website whereby they can download a Job description and person specification and complete an application on-line.
+Upon enquiring about a vacancy, we will redirect potential candidates to our website whereby they can view a job description and person specification and complete an online application.

 The application form includes:

 Following the completion of an application form, candidates are given a copy of our Safeguarding Policy, our Basic Safeguarding Training document and our Child Protection Procedure and asked to complete our Child Protection Test.
 Candidates are required to pass this test to move on to the next stage of the recruitment process.

 Candidates will also receive a screening call to ascertain more information about the individual, ask any questions about issues that arise from their application form (for example, we will follow up on any gaps in the candidate’s employment history rigorously and ensure we are satisfied with the explanation given, undertaking additional checks if necessary), share more about the role and organise an interview.

 Candidates will be invited to attend either an online (Microsoft Teams) or face to face interview via email.

 The interview will be conducted by at least two interviewers.
 All candidates will be asked the same set of questions relevant to the role they are applying for.
 The interview will be scored against a set criteria and a certain score is required for the candidate to move on to the next stage of the recruitment process.